On the relative Galois module structure of rings of integers in tame extensions: Twisted forms and relative -groups

 Suppose that $R$ is a Dedekind domain with field of fractions $L$ of characteristic zero.
 (For notational convenience, we shall sometimes also allow ourselves to take $R = L$.)
-Let $\fA$ be any finitely generated $R$-algebra satisfying $\fA \otimes_R L \simeq LG$.
+Let $\fA$ be any $R$-algebra which is finitely generated as an $R$-module and which satisfies $\fA \otimes_R L \simeq LG$.

 \begin{definition} Let $\Lambda$ be any extension of $R$, and write $\cP(\fA)$ and $\cP(\fA \otimes_R \Lambda)$ for the categories of finitely generated, projective $\fA$ and $\fA \otimes_R \Lambda$-modules respectively.
 A \textit{categorical $\Lambda$-twisted $\fA$-form} (or \textit{twisted form} for short) is an element of the fibre product category $\cP(\fA) \times_{\cP(\fA \otimes_R \Lambda)} \cP(\fA)$, where the fibre product is taken with respect to the functor $\cP(\fA) \to \cP(\fA \otimes_R \Lambda)$ afforded by extension of scalars.
-In concrete terms, therefore, a twisted form consists of a triple $(M,N;\xi)$, where $M$ and $N$ are finitely generated, projective $\fA$-modules, and
+In concrete terms therefore, a twisted form consists of a triple $(M,N;\xi)$, where $M$ and $N$ are finitely generated, projective $\fA$-modules, and

 is an isomorphism of $\fA \otimes_R \Lambda$-modules. \end{definition}